quicwg/ops-drafts/draft-ietf-quic-manageability.md

 packet.
 A network path needs to be able to forward at least this size of packet for QUIC to be used.

-The content of Initial packets is encrypted using Initial Secrets, which are derived from a per-version constant and the client's destination connection ID; they are therefore observable by any on-path device that knows the per-version constant and considered visible in this illustration.
-The content of QUIC Handshake packets are encrypted using keys established during the initial handshake exchange, and are therefore not visible.
+The content of Initial packets is encrypted using Initial Secrets, which are derived from a per-version constant and the client's destination connection ID.
+That content is therefore observable by any on-path device that knows the per-version constant and is considered visible in this illustration.
+The content of QUIC Handshake packets is encrypted using keys established during the initial handshake exchange, and is therefore not visible.

 Initial, Handshake, and 1-RTT packets belong to different cryptographic and transport contexts.
 The Client Completion {{fig-init-complete}} and the